WISDEM/WEIS/docs/how_weis_viz_works.rst

 .. image:: ../images/viz/Optimize2_2.pdf

 Optimization convergence trend data will be first shown on the left layout from the analyzed log_opt.sql file.
-Then, user can click specific iteration and corresponding DLC visualization will be shown on the right layout.
-The specific OpenFAST time-series plots can be visualized as well via clicking specific outlier data.
+Then, user can click on a specific iteration, and then the corresponding DLC visualization will be shown on the right.
+The specific OpenFAST time-series plots can be visualized as well via clicking specific data points.

 RAFT optimization